viliam-gago/moving_least_squares/README.md

 comfortable with NumPy and also revisited some linear algebra.
 After all, the main goal was to deepen my programming skills, so I am satisfied with the result.

 ## Content:
-- There is code dealing with problem 1 in .py script, along with solution in Jupyter notebook.
+- There is code dealing with [problem 1](problem_1_code.py) in .py script, along with solution in [Jupyter notebook](problem_1.ipynb).
-- Details are described in report.pdf - this file contains commented code, along with bits of underlying theory used
+- Details are described in [this report](report.pdf) - this file contains commented code, along with bits of underlying theory used
-- The file problem2.ipynb contains solution in Jupyter notebook of 2D problem, where the hyperplane is fitted to measured points
+- [This file](problem_2.ipynb) contains solution in Jupyter notebook of 2D problem, where the hyperplane is fitted to measured points

 ## Why MLS ?
 Long story short - MLS algorithm can produce a good fit to the data using just low orders of polynomial basis.
 For example, in the picture below, we can get "closer" fit